The Making of Queen’s ‘Bohemian Rhapsody’

 It is certainly serendipitous that a band named Queen, like the Beatles over a decade prior, had in its ranks three powerful voices to pull off one of the most adventurous and innovative recordings in pop music history.
 Bonus round: it was the drummer, Roger Taylor, who occupied the high (vocal) register.
 What good fortune.
 (Mercury-middle register; May-low.)

 The band clicked even though two of their four members were quite the opposite.
 Drummer Roger Taylor, the wild child with flowing golden locks (the lead photo does not do him justice) was the flip side of guitarist Brian May, the methodical “mad scientist” who built his legendary guitar, the “red special,” from scratch.

 May patiently spent up to four weeks working on one guitar sequence.
 The desire for perfection both united the group and had them fighting like cats and dogs over, say, a change of key.
 “But,” pointed out Queen manager John Reid, “it was always about the music.”

-The man we know as Freddy Mercury was born Farrokh Bulsara in Zanzibar City, off the coast of the African country of Tanzania.
-The family had money: Freddy’s father Bomi worked as a High Court cashier for the British colonial government.
-When he was eight, Freddy was sent to a boarding school in India.
+The man we know as Freddie Mercury was born Farrokh Bulsara in Zanzibar City, off the coast of the African country of Tanzania.
+The family had money: Freddie’s father Bomi worked as a High Court cashier for the British colonial government.
+When he was eight, Freddie was sent to a boarding school in India.
 He immersed himself in western culture by listening to the English pop charts on the radio.
 “We all wanted to be Elvis,” lifelong friend Bruce Murray remembered.

-Some teachers recalled that Freddy (he adopted the Anglicized first name around that time; Mercury was adopted as a stage name later) began to use the term “darling” to address other males.
-His mates figured, “It was just Freddy being Freddy.”
+Some teachers recalled that Freddie (he adopted the Anglicized first name around that time; Mercury was adopted as a stage name later) began to use the term “darling” to address other males.
+His mates figured, “It was just Freddie being Freddie.”